RAM and ROM

 3. EEPROM: Electrically Erasable and Programmable ROM – EEPROM is capable of being reprogrammed after being erased electronically (about 10000 times).

-RAM and ROM are important and necessary internal memory units for the computer.
+RAM and ROM are essential and necessary internal memory units for the computer.
 RAM is significant for CPU processing.
-ROM is important for the computing unit to boot up.
-The ROM is equally important and can be found on removable storage media devices like USB drives, Solid State Drives, SD cards, etc. – these are instances of the advanced implementation of EEPROM, a classification of read-only memory.
+ROM is vital for the computing unit to boot up.
+The ROM is equally essential and can be found on removable storage media devices like USB drives, Solid State Drives, SD cards, etc. – these are instances of the advanced implementation of EEPROM, a classification of read-only memory.

-We have outlined the most important differences between RAM and RAM above.
+We have outlined essential differences between RAM and RAM above.
 In case you come across any other distinction between RAM and ROM then do leave a comment below, we will be waiting to hear from you.